 Seattle Injury Attorney | Dog Bite Injury

 Nearly 4.5 millions Americans suffer dog bites each year, half of them children.
-About 885,000 dog bite injury cases are enough to require medical attention. in 2012, more than 27,000 people in the US underwent reconstructive surgery as the result of a dog bite.
+About one in five dog bite injury cases are serious enough to require medical attention.
+In 2012, more than 27,000 people in the US underwent reconstructive surgery as the result of a dog bite.

 Liability for injury caused by a dog may rest on either strict liability or negligence, or both.
 Our Seattle Injury Attorney can help.

-In order to prevail on a theory of strict liability the injury victim does not need to prove that the keeper of the dog knew or reasonably should know the dog had vicious or dangerous propensities likely to cause the injury complained of.
-This is contrary to previous Washington law and the law regarding dog bite injury in many jurisdictions.
+A dog owner is automatically responsible for dog bite injury, regardless of the dog’s past behavior.
+Someone else who is keeping the dog, like a dog sitter, is not automatically responsible.
+A dog keeper is responsible only if negligent.
+In order to prevail on a theory of negligence the injury victim must prove that the keeper of the dog knew or reasonably should know the dog had vicious or dangerous propensities likely to cause the injury.

 This is a short summary of Washington law regarding liability for dog bite injury.
 It is not a substitute for legal advice.
 Contact our Seattle Injury Attorney for more information.

 Id., citing Johnston v.
 Ohls, 76 Wn.2d 398, 457 P.2d 194 (1969) and adopting The Restatement (Second) of Torts.

 Beeler v.
 Hickman, 50 Wn.
 App.
 746; 750 P.2d 1282; 1988 Wash.
 App.
 LEXIS 129 (1988);

 Harris v.
 Turner, 1 Wn.
 App.
 1023, 466 P.2d 202, review denied, 78 Wn.2d 993 (1970).